cnqiangfu/PL-VINS/README.md

 Now you should be able to run PL-VINS in the ROS RViZ.

 **Note that**: if you want obtain motion trajectory and compare it to your method.
 Please modify the ouput paths: /PL-VINS/vins_estimator/src/visualization.cpp (trajectory without loop) and /PL-VINS/pose_graph/src/pose_graph.cpp (trajectory with loop).

-It is an interesting thing we find that different CPU maybe yield different result whether VINS-Mono or PL-VINS, maybe the reason of ROS mechanism.
-Therefore, we suggest you compare different methods on your machine by yourself .
+**Note that**:It is an interesting thing we find that different CPU maybe yield different result whether VINS-Mono or PL-VINS, maybe the reason of ROS mechanism.
+Therefore, we suggest you compare different methods on your machine by yourself.

 ## 4. Related Papers